d-ronnqvist/cocoaheads-accessibility-samplecode/README.md

 Tap on the button again to see the list again.
 Now use the escape gesture (two finger swipe like a Z) to dismiss the list.
 This is a system wide “back”/“dismiss” gesture.

 # Know defects
-The focues on the project is accesisbliy so there are _plenty_ of things missing.
-One very obvious is that the code only looks good in Portrait and doesn’t support other orientatitions.
+The focues on the project is accesisbliy so there are plenty of things missing.
+One example is that the rotation of the color palette grid is very ugly.
 Another big thing is localization.
 The entire app is in English only (sorry).
 For a non, demo app you should always localize all your accessiblity labels and hints.

 # License
 All sample code is put under MIT license to help spread the accessiblity.